MyPyDavid/elchempy/README.md

 ## Contributing

-If you want to help us build, and improve `ECpy`, view our [contributing guidelines][contributing].
+If you want to help us build, and improve `elchempy`, view our [contributing guidelines][contributing].

 ## Acknowledgements